The Stockholm Archipelago consists of around 30,000 islands, so where do you start with so much choice?

 For Waxholmsbolaget and Stockholm Archipelago ticket information, visit: http://www.waxholmsbolaget.se/visitor/archipelago-traffic/tickets-prices/

 Or visit Stromma, their Cinderella Boats can also take you to the Archipelago here: https://www.stromma.se/en/stockholm/excursions/the-archipelago-on-your-own/

-The quick guide to using the Waxholmsbolaget website
+The quick guide to navigating the ferry system and Waxholmsbolaget website

 The English part of the Waxholmsbolaget website is not super easy to figure out and it takes a bit of practice to find the right timetable information.
 Luckily here at Walk Slow Run Wild we have done the hard yards for you and have the exact steps you need to plan your Stockholm Archipelago cruise.